 As a scholar used to working in older historical periods, I first imagined the class chronologically.
 While this ordering of texts was certainly more straightforward, this structure inadvertently reproduced a progress narrative of disability from pathology and oppression to empowerment and activism.
 Given my own training in Romantic literature and culture and the history of medicine, this trajectory felt too reductive and teleological, especially as this period witnessed profound transitions in how disability was understood in relation to shifting definitions of the body and the human.
 To address these larger concerns I had, I applied a technique from my early days in graduate school to help me rework my syllabus.
 Dr. Suvir Kaul, my advisor and chair for my first-year exam, suggested that I prepare for my exam by thinking thematically rather than chronologically about the texts in my lists.
 I hoped that by playing with unexpected configurations of key texts, my students could offer equally unexpected answers to classroom questions—just as I had attempted to do in my exam.
 How, for instance, might more contemporary activism and scholarship on neurodivergence shape the ways we read works like William Wordsworth’s “The Idiot Boy” or John Clare’s “I Am” poems?
 This thematic course structure also better reflected the field of disability studies and its recent shifts toward more intersectional scholarship and disability in pre-modern and early modern contexts.
 Since my class met only once a week, each three-hour meeting gave us ample time to explore how disability and disability theory links up with other marginalized identities like queerness or blackness.
-Each of the course’s text clusters ultimately included combinations of fiction, poetry, and plays from different historical periods with disability life-writing and theory that together flesh out the multiple dimensions of disabil experience and speculate on what more inclusive futures and worlds might look like.
+Each of the course’s text clusters ultimately included combinations of fiction, poetry, and plays from different historical periods with disability life-writing and theory that together flesh out the multiple dimensions of disabled experience and speculate on what more inclusive futures and worlds might look like.

 One of my other primary goals for the course was to have students learn how to think and write from their respective bodyminds, for the personal is the place from which transformative, invested scholarship comes.
 My work has been greatly influenced by feminist standpoint theory and more recently what Rosemarie Garland Thomson has called sitpoint theory: the acts of writing and thinking and the forms of knowledge we produce are inextricable from our complexly embodied situations.
 Disability scholarship has taught me the great value of refusing the persona of the detached and disembodied critic, which unrealistically disavows the bodymind behind it.
 This resonates with ongoing shifts in the study of Romanticism, which seek to recognize how disability was formative for Romantic writers like Samuel Taylor Coleridge or Mary Robinson such that their work cannot be understood without attending to their disabled lived experience.
 In what follows, I reflect on the trajectory of my Disability Narratives course that moves from introducing students to broader frameworks in disability theory to examining more specific, historicized instances of disability like Frances Burney’s mastectomy letter and George Byron’s The Deformed Transformed, two works not typically assigned in disability studies courses.
 I realized in the process of teaching this course how Romantic representations of disability by disabled writers complicated the dominant narratives in disability studies by exploring a much more robust spectrum of disabled experiences not reducible to pathology and normality.
 As a classroom community, we learned to how to read in a way that recognizes the centrality of disability to these writers’ literary and artistic productions to the extent that such attention reconfigured what we thought we knew about Romanticism and earlier periods preceding disability’s formation as a politicized identity.